Warriors' Draymond Green apologizes for fight with teammate - WHIZ News

 Poole’s representatives are in discussions with Myers about a contract extension ahead of the Oct.
 17 deadline, one day before the defending NBA champions open the season at home against the Lakers.

 Both Poole and Andrew Wiggins insisted on media day their unsettled contract situations were not the top thing on their mind going into the preseason.
-Myers said he didn’t consider this dustup as something that was about “who’s getting paid and who isn’t, I don’t sense that.”
-Kerr praised Poole’s spirit throughout camp.
+Myers said he didn’t consider this dustup as something that was about “who’s getting paid and who isn’t.”
+Curry agreed.

 Golden State is back in the Bay Area this week and on the practice floor in San Francisco after a pair of preseason wins in Japan against the Wizards.